Comprehensive child access prevention laws are an incredibly effective tool to curb gun deaths and injuries among children and teens.

 For citations to these laws, please see the list above.

-Laws Imposing Criminal Liability when a Child Gains Access as a Result of Negligent Storage of a Firearm
+Laws Imposing Criminal Liability for Negligent Storage of a Firearm

 Sixteen states and the District of Columbia have laws that impose criminal liability on persons who negligently store firearms, where minors could or do gain access to the firearm.
 Typically, these laws apply whenever the person “knows or reasonably should know” that a child is likely to gain access to the firearm.